-Even moderate smoking associated with sudden death risk in womenDecember 11th, 2012 in Cardiology /
+Even moderate smoking associated with sudden death risk in womenDecember 11, 2012 in Medicine & Health / Cardiology

 Women who are even light-to-moderate cigarette smokers may be significantly more likely than nonsmokers to suffer sudden cardiac death, according to new research in Circulation: Arrhythmia & Electrophysiology, an American Heart Association journal.